 Expect 10% of records to be duplicates

-In the case of the University of California Irvine Healthcare (UCI Health), which operates the Chao Family Comprehensive Cancer Center in Orange, Calif., the organization took the opportunity in the first quarter of 2016 to reconcile its duplicate medical records when it switched EHR systems from Allscripts to Epic Systems.
+In the case of the University of California Irvine Healthcare (UCI Health), which operates the Chao Family Comprehensive Cancer Center in Orange, Calif., the organization took the opportunity in the quarter of 2016 to reconcile its duplicate medical records when it switched EHR systems from Allscripts to Epic Systems.